 - Cisco Systems.
 Mr. Cooper defended Cisco in the Eastern District of Michigan concerning allegations that the company's hubs and IP Phone products infringed claims of a patent directed to an anti-theft system for continuously monitoring pieces of computer equipment connected to a network.
 He was involved actively in identifying relevant prior art, working with expert witnesses and presenting arguments to both the Court and a Special Master.
 As a result of the team's efforts, the principal independent apparatus claim asserted in the case was found to be invalid on several independent grounds, and also non-infringed.
 See Chrimar Systems, Inc. v.
 Cisco Systems, Inc., 318 F.Supp.2d 476 (E.D.Mich 2004).
 The case settled following this published ruling.

-- VMware.
+- VMware and EMC Corporation.
 Mr. Cooper was one of the team of lawyers who represented virtualization software leader VMware in multi-defendant patent litigation in the Eastern District of Texas.
 The team that included Mr. Cooper defended VMware from claims brought by Aloft Media LLC alleging that VMWare's vCenter CapacityIQ virtual appliance infringed various claims in two patents, each of which was directed to collaborative decision-making.
 The case settled even before VMware was required to engage in any discovery.
-He also currently is representing VMware in litigation brought by MOSAID, Inc. in the District of Delaware in which MOSAID claims VMware's Gemfire software product infringes multiple patents directed to network distributed caching mechanisms.
+He also currently is representing VMware in two different patent litigation matters brought by MOSAID, Inc. and Clouding IP LLC in the District of Delaware.
+In the former action, MOSAID claims VMware's Gemfire software product infringes multiple patents directed to network distributed caching mechanisms.
 In the Clouding IP matter, the plaintiff has alleged infringement by VMware and EMC of ten patents originally assigned to Symantec Corporation by virtue of VMware and EMC offering a variety of virtualization and cloud computing products.

 - Vident.
 Mr. Cooper was one of the principal attorneys who served as litigation counsel for Vident, a distributor of high-quality, prefabricated artificial teeth, in private antitrust litigation with Dentsply International, Inc. in the Central District of California.
 In 2008, after Vident prevailed on a motion to apply collateral estoppel against Dentsply, the Court entered judgment in favor of Vident against Dentsply in the amount of US$18 million on the antitrust claim.
 Prior to then, Mr. Cooper served as Vident’s counsel in a major antitrust action brought by the United States Department of Justice in the District of Delaware against Dentsply.
 See United States v.
 Dentsply Int'l, Inc., 399 F.3d 181 (3d Cir.
 2005).
 In the DOJ action, Mr. Cooper represented Vident in all aspects of the case, which involved allegations that Dentsply’s exclusive dealing contracts with dental dealers violated the Sherman and Clayton Acts.
 In that role, Mr. Cooper defended company executives during their depositions and also represented Vident’s president during his appearance at trial.
 Early in the case, Mr. Cooper’s own testimony was even cited by the Court as a principal reason why Dentsply’s in-house lawyer would not be permitted access to any confidential third-party information.
 See United States v.
 Dentsply Int’l, Inc., 187 F.R.D.
 152, 161 & n.9 (D. Del.
 1999).